KristopherGit/Module-11-Challenge/README.md

 1.)
 Step 1: Installing and importing the required libraries and dependencies including Pystan, (Facebook) Prophet, hvPlot, Holoviews, datetime, and Matplotlib.
 <br>
 1b.)
-Step 1b: Finding patterns in the hourly google search traffic that may be of use.
-Essentially, one of the main sub-tasks of the assignment/program is to see if Google search traffic has any link/correlation to financial events at the company.
-Or is the search traffic data just representative of random noise.
-The data here is first read from a locally sourced file, put into a Panda's DataFrame.
-Afterwards the data is then sliced and analyzed for the month of May 2020 (coinciding with the release of MercadoLibre's quarterly financial results).
+Step 1b: Finding patterns in the hourly Google Search traffic that may be of use.
+Essentially, one of the main sub-tasks of the program is to see if Google Search traffic has any link/correlation to financial events at the company.
+Or, alternatively, is the search traffic data just representative of random noise.
+The data here is first read from a locally sourced file and put into a Panda's DataFrame.
+Afterwards, the data is then sliced and analyzed for the month of May 2020 (coinciding with the release of MercadoLibre's quarterly financial results).
 HvPlots is utilized to visually represent the results.
 The data set is also used to calculate the total search traffic for the month and then compared to the monthly median across all months.
 (See Figure 1 & 2)
 <br>
 <br>
 2.)
 Step 2: Next, hourly search traffic data was isolated and analyzed, per marketing department instructions.
 The goal was to predict interest in the company & platform at any time of day.
 The theory being, that they can more efficiently advertise and get a higher ROI from their marketing budget deficit if they can pinpoint the optimal advertising windows.
-The is completed by grouping the hourly search data and plotting the average traffic by the day of the week.
+This is achieved by grouping the hourly search data and plotting the average traffic by the day of the week.
 This was done by compartmentalizing search traffic volume into indexed 'hours' [index.hour] and indexed 'days of the week' [index.dayofweek] as separate variable lists.
 Using hvPlot, they were plotted against one another in order to form a heatmap that compared search traffic during each day of the week as a function of hours of the day.
 Additionally, search traffic trends were found to be in an increasing uptrend through the last quarter of the year prior to Christmas, accompanied with a sharp drop afterwards.
 Lulls in traffic volume appear to occur right after Christmas, and during week 34 of the year.
 (See Figure 3, 4 & 5)
 <br>
 <br>
 3.)
 Step 3: Afterwards, the relationship between search data volume and the company's stock price is analyzed to check for correlation.
 Stock price data, once again, is read in using panda's read_csv and the stock price data is plotted (See Figure 6).
 The stock price data and search data (dataframe for Google Trends created earlier) is then concatenated to a single dataframe.
 The time series indexing of this dataframe was then sliced between 2020-01 and 2020-06 (in order to analyze the first half of the year during and after the initial onslaught of the COVID-19 pandemic to see how e-commerce companies adapted & responded to the evolving market environment).
 This is then again plotted as a visual comparison chart (See Figure 7).
 A new column in the dataframe called 'Lagged Search Trends' that offsets search traffic by one hour is added.
 Ontop of this, an additional two columns of data are added to the dataframe to capture 'Stock Volatility' and 'Hourly Stock Return' (percentage of change in the company stock price on an hourly basis).
 (See Figure 8)